plone/training/docs/mastering-plone/volto_talkview.md

 - This extends the Volto default setting `config.views.contentTypesViews` with the key/value pair `talk: TalkView`.
 - It uses the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to take the default settings and overrides what needs to be overridden.

-When Volto is restarted (with `make start`) it picks up these configuration modifications and displays the placeholder in place of the previously used default view.
+A restarted Volto (with `make start`) picks up these configuration modifications and displays the placeholder in place of the previously used default view.

 ## Enhancing the view

-Now we will improve this view step by step.
+Now we're improving this view step by step.
 First we reuse the component `DefaultView.jsx` in our custom view:

 ```{code-block} jsx